JPKP-Kuhn/JPKP-Kuhn/README.md

 - 💻 Languages - JavaScript (with Node.js, HTML and CSS), Python, ReacJS and JAVA.
 - 💞️ I’m looking to collaborate on studies and other projects.
 - 📫 How to reach me: Just be kind with me and help me to improve my studies.
-- I'm styduying about 5G and its technologies
 - 🐧 Linux POP OS

 ##